Lake Nakuru National Park Attractions And Activities - An Introduction

 Lake Nakuru National Park Attractions and Features

-The main features and attractions in Lake Nakuru National Park include the following.
+Among the top 10 attractions in Lake Nakuru National Park include the following:

 The home of a million Flamingoes and other Birds: 450 species in total identified.